Dataframe#

 Performs a join of the specified type (

-) with the current DataFrame and another DataFrame (right
+how) with the current DataFrame and another DataFrame (right) on a list of columns (on).- Parameters:

 right – The other

-object or a list of them to be used for the join.
+Columnobject or a list of them to be used for the join.
 When a list of column names are specified, this method assumes the named columns are present in both dataframes.
-You can use keywordusing_columns
+You can use keywordusing_columnsto specify this condition.
+Note that to avoid breaking changes, when using_columns` is specified, it overrideson.how –

 We support the following join types: